Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Low-Complexity Algorithm

 Besides, we can observe that the coefficient $ \mathbf{B}_{1,j,g,k} $ is a block diagonal matrix.
-In light of this and the structure of the power constraint in (\ref{P3_c_1}) for the TRTC unit, the variable $\mathbf{f}_g$ can be decomposed into $N$ subvariables, where each subvariable is defined as:
+In light of this and the structure of the power constraint in (\ref{P3_c_1}) for the TRIS transceiver unit, the variable $\mathbf{f}_g$ can be decomposed into $N$ subvariables, where each subvariable is defined as:

 Subsequently, we denote the new notations provided in (\ref{notations_NN}).

 With other subvariables (i.e., $\{ \mathbf{\bar{f}}_{g,i}, i \neq n \}$) being fixed, the function w.r.t. $\mathrm{\tilde{R}}_{j,k}(\mathbf{f}_g)$ is reformulated as